 Here's what you need to know.

 - All potential donors are asked to complete a consent form and a health and lifestyle questionnaire which you can be sent by email or post.
 You’ll also need to have a blood test before you donate – this can be done locally.

 - Your milk will be tested for unwanted bacteria and pasteurised.
 All breast milk has bacteria in it, and in normal circumstances this is good for normal, healthy babies.
 However, because donated milk is used to feed pre-term or sick babies, all unwanted bacteria is removed to avoid any risk.

-- You can donate milk already stored in your fridge or freezer, but the milk must be pasteurised within 90 days.
-Let the milk bank know as soon as possible so that it can be transported before it spoils.
+- You can donate milk already stored in your freezer, but the milk must be pasteurised within 90 days.
+Let the milk bank know as soon as possible so that it can be transported before it the 90 days are up.